Unfortunately, we are not available in your area!

 -The highest-scoring Premier League game ever was Portsmouth 7-4 Reading, on 29th September 2007.

 -The team with the most total wins in Premier League games is Manchester United, perhaps unsurprisingly as they’ve won the competition more than any other club.
 Chelsea follow in second place, with Arsenal, who last won the league in 2003/4, in third.

 -The most wins in a single season is currently a tie between Manchester City (2017/18 and 2018/19 seasons) and Liverpool (2019/20) who each won 32 times.

 -There are only six teams who have played in the Premier league every season since it started; Arsenal, Chelsea, Everton, Liverpool, Manchester Utd and Tottenham Hotspur.

-How To Bet On The Premier League
+How To maximise value with The Premier League

 The Premier League season typically runs from late August to May the following year.
 It’s possible to bet on the outcome of the competition before it starts, or at any point during the course of the season.